compose-regexp/compose-regexp.js/README.md

 The depth is `2`, for the levels in the call stack(one for `capture()`, one for `either()`).

+## Browser support

+This library is meant to work in ES5 environments, provided you use minimal polyfills (`Object.assign()`, essentially), but it hasn't been tested in that environment.
+If you find bugs please send them my way.
+TODO: bundle the test suite for old IE testing, stripping out tests that can't work there.

+Some of the library's features rely on newer RegExp features.
+The `u` flag can't be pulled out of thin air, for example, and neither can look behind assertions.

+## Contributing

+`compose-regexp` is most likely feature-complete.
+You may suggest improvements, but be warned that they are likely not to be accepted...
+However, don't let that stop you from proposing ideas, just don't set your expectations too high, and be courteous with the people you interact with around here.

+If you found a bug feel free to open an issue or submit a PR.

+The coding style may be a bit awkward.

+`compose-regexp` was started at a time where I still cared about IE compatibility and wanted to support ES6 modules.
+To keep the tooling minimal, I decided to write it in ES5 + ES6 modules, using Rollup as a bundler to create the UMD (and the bragging artefacts in `./dist`).
+The old version of Rollup that I use understands exactly that dialect, and I kept it when I started updating the lib in 2022.
+It is annoying when dealing with vararg functions, but otherwise a soothing experience for me, actually.

+The core has comments that will hopefully help you navigate the code base.
+Single quoted strings are used everywhere except for error messages.

+The tests are written using [ospec](https://github.com/MithrilJS/ospec), which has a very shallow learning curve, using two dedicated `.satisfies()` helpers (`m()` and `r()`) that should be self-documenting in context.

 ## Limitations and missing pieces

 - `compose-regexp` will not be able to mix `i`-flagged and non-`i`-flagged without native support for the scenario.
 Case-insensitive matching involves case folding both the pattern and the source string, and `compose-regexp` can't access the latter.

 ## License MIT